Everyone uses YouTube.

 What is the one content platform that they all use?

-With over 1 billion hours of video watched each day, it holds a premium spot as one of the top 3 search engines in the entire world.
+As the second most visited website in the world, it holds a premium spot as one of the top 3 search engines in the entire world.

 And it could be the channel that can take your brand from lackadaisical to lucrative if you started working with YouTube influencers.